Declaration for Independence

 What We’re Reading: March 2, 2020

-March 2, 2020 by Patrick Cokley
+March 2, 2020 by Claudia Paoletto

 Today, we join everyone in the nation thinking about Corona Virus, learn how accessible last week’s Mardi Gras parades were, and College students say that even after 30 years the ADA is no enough PLUS March is Women’s History Month!
 All this and more in this week’s What We’re Reading!

-Filed Under: Mental Health, News, Nursing Homes, Social Activity, Substance Abuse, Suicide, Technology, What We're Reading Tagged With: ADA, aging parents, corona virus, Hidden Figures, Katherine Johnson, mardi gras, Minnesota, Social Determinants of health, STDs, STIs, subminimum wage, Texting and Suicide prevetion, Women's History Month
+Filed Under: Mental Health, News, Nursing Homes, Social Activity, Substance Use, Suicide, Technology, What We're Reading Tagged With: ADA, aging parents, corona virus, Hidden Figures, Katherine Johnson, mardi gras, Minnesota, Social Determinants of health, STDs, STIs, subminimum wage, Texting and Suicide prevetion, Women's History Month

 What We’re Reading: January 13, 2020

-January 13, 2020 by Patrick Cokley
+January 13, 2020 by Claudia Paoletto

 Adaptive skiers change the course in Oregon , a neuroscientist lays out the keys to aging well and Disability rights take center stage in Minnesota all in this week’s What We’re Reading!